vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# Use of ALPS in HTTP
+# Use of ALPS in HTTP/2

 If ALPS is successfully negotiated during the TLS handshake for an HTTP/2 connection, the ALPS payload for both peers SHALL be a sequence of HTTP/2 frames.
-Senders MUST NOT send frames in ALPS unless the "Allowed in ALPS" column in the "HTTP/2 Frame Type" registry ({{iana}}).
+The sender MUST NOT send a frame in ALPS unless the corresponding value in the "Allowed in ALPS" column in the "HTTP/2 Frame Type" registry ({{iana}}) is "Yes".
 This document only allows the SETTINGS frame ({{!RFC7540}}, Section 6.5.1).
-Frames defined in later documents may be allowed in ALPS, so receivers MUST ignore unrecognized frames in the ALPS payload.
+Frames defined in later documents may be allowed in ALPS, so the receiver MUST ignore unrecognized frames in the ALPS payload.

 Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the connection.
 All settings exchanged via ALPS SHALL be automatically treated as acknowledged.
+Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP extensions MAY opt to require those to be sent through ALPS.

+# Use of ALPS in HTTP/3

 If ALPS is successfully negotiated during TLS handshake for an HTTP/3 connection, the ALPS payload for both peers SHALL be a sequence of HTTP/3 frames.
-Senders MUST NOT send frames in ALPS unless the "Allowed in ALPS" column in the "HTTP/3 Frame Type" registry ({{iana}}).
+The sender MUST NOT send a frame in ALPS unless the corresponding value in the "Allowed in ALPS" column in the "HTTP/3 Frame Type" registry ({{iana}}) is "Yes".
 This document only allows the SETTINGS frame ([HTTP3], Section 7.2.4).
-Frames defined in later documents may be allowed in ALPS, so receivers MUST ignore unrecognized frames in the ALPS payload.
+Frames defined in later documents may be allowed in ALPS, so the receiver MUST ignore unrecognized frames in the ALPS payload.

 Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the control stream.
+Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP extensions MAY opt to require those to be sent through ALPS.
+Such extensions are exempt from the initialization requirements of the Section 7.2.4.2 of [HTTP3].

 [[OPEN ISSUE: Unlike HTTP/2, HTTP/3 sends exactly one SETTINGS frame, so we need to be a bit more precise here.]]

-Since settings exchanged through ALPS are always available at the beginning of the connection, some HTTP extensions may opt to require those to be sent through ALPS.
-Such extensions are exempt from the initialization requirements of the Section 7.2.4.2 of [HTTP3].

 # Security Considerations